 When to Look For a Tutor

 By second or third grade, it’s usually clear when kids need additional support in reading.
 You may notice that your child is falling further and further behind his classmates.
-His reading may lag behind his other skill areas.
+Reading skills may lag behind other skill areas.

-Don’t wait to see if he improves on his own.
+Don’t wait to see if your child improves.
 The earlier you act, the better off your child will be.